LET THE PRACTICE KNOW YOUR VIEWS – THEY ARE IMPORTANT TO US

 PRACTICE COMPLAINTS PROCEDURE

-If you have a complaint about the services we provide or that you have received from any member of staff working in this Practice, please let us know.
-The Practice operates a Complaints Procedure as part of the NHS system for dealing with complaints.
+If you have any type of feedback or complaint about the services we provide or that you have received from any member of staff working in this Practice, please let us know.
+The Practice operates a Complaints Procedure in line with NHS England guidance for dealing with complaints.
 Our complaints system meets national criteria.

 Note: If you make a complaint it is Practice policy to ensure you are not discriminated against, or subjected to any negative effect on your care, treatment or support.